nyanxhtet/Phonetic-Converter/README.md

 # Nato Phonetic Alphabet Converter

 This simple application takes a set of words/phrase and converts it to the Nato Alphabet.
-I developed this for the global Salesforce IT team (Techforce0 through the Techforce Innovation Program.
+I developed this for the global Salesforce IT team. (through the Techforce Innovation Program)

 ## Background
 - As an IT support agent, sometimes it is required to use NATO Phonetic Alphabets while on a call.
 Especially when describing names, passwords, recovery keys etc.